lwchen6309/unsupervised-image-segmentation-by-WNet-with-NormalizedCut/README.md

 ## Future work
-In WNet paper, there is extra post-processing like conditional random field (CRF) to acquire satisfactory segmentations, is currently not included in this work. (and might be added in future ...)
+In WNet paper, there is extra post-processing like conditional random field (CRF) to acquire satisfactory segmentations, which is currently not included in this work. (and might be added in future ...)